liolok/blog-hexo/source/_posts/2018-04-en/Setup-a-Blog-with-Hexo-and-GitHub-Pages.md

 ## Publish Blog Online

-> **This chapter is left for reference only**: I'm managing blog in a better workflow, including auto deployment, see here: [Manage Hexo Blog with Git and Travis CI](/en/Manage-Hexo-Blog-with-Git-and-Travis-CI/).
+> **This chapter is left for reference only**: I'm managing blog in a better workflow, including auto deployment and more, check out other [Hexo posts](/tags/Hexo).

 Reference: [Deployment | Hexo](https://hexo.io/docs/deployment.html#Git)